nugrezo/threadify-client/README.md

 Users can securely sign out of their accounts to ensure the protection of their personal information.
 The sign-out feature guarantees a complete and secure session closure.

-These features collectively provide users with a comprehensive and secure experience within the Forum-System.
+These features collectively provide users with a comprehensive and secure experience within the Threadify.
 From account creation to active participation in discussions, the platform prioritizes user privacy, engagement, and seamless interaction.

 ## 7 - Upcoming features

 1. **Account Management**

 Users will have the capability to manage their accounts, allowing them to modify email addresses and update passwords.
-This feature enhances user control and customization within the Forum-System.
+This feature enhances user control and customization within the Threadify.

 2. **Contributions Count and Thread History**